Travelling front solutions in a spatially heterogeneous reaction-diffusion system: Delay-differential equation for front position dynamics

 \subsection{Numerical exploration of front dynamics}

+{ We can now compare the dynamics predicted by the delay equation with direct simulations of the full PDE and explore several qualitatively different regimes.
+Example 0 considers a front in a heterogeneous medium without stationary fronts and shows how the heterogeneity modulates the front speed while preserving its direction of motion.
+Example 1 treats the case $\alpha<0$ with two stationary fronts and illustrates how travelling fronts connect and interact with these equilibria in agreement with Results~\ref{res:TF_noSF} and~\ref{res:TF_withSF}.
+Example 2 focuses on the homogeneous case $f_2\equiv 0$ with mixed feedback $\alpha>0$ and demonstrates direction-reversing fronts that connect different constant-speed travelling waves.
+Finally, Example 3 introduces a strong localized heterogeneity (outside the rigorous assumptions) that acts as a pair of “direction switches” and leads to numerically observed periodic front motion, providing an exploratory test of the delay equation beyond the theoretical setting.
+The corresponding code is avaiable at \cite{laraleiden2026code}. }

-\paragraph{Example 0: Travelling front moving with a time dependent speed $z^\prime(s)$ in absence of stationary fronts.} We consider a compactly supported $f_2$.
+\paragraph{Example 0: Travelling front moving with a time-dependent speed $z^\prime(s)$ in the absence of stationary fronts.} We consider a compactly supported $f_2$.
 The front enters and passes through the support of $f_2$.
 We set $\alpha=0.5$, $\gamma=0.2$, $\hat{\tau}=1$.
-We define $f_2(x)$ as a piecewise polynomial defined $[-3,15]$.
+We define $f_2(x)$ as a piecewise polynomial { }.
 To this end, we sample the function